YottaDB/YDBDoc/ProgGuide/ioproc.rst

    set e="Errors"
    open p:(command="find /var/log -type d -print":readonly:stderr=e)::"PIPE"

-YottaDB/GT.M uses the standard system utility find to obtain a list of subdirectories of /var/log, which are read back via the device with handle "Files" with any errors (for example, "Permission denied" messages for sub-directories that the find command cannot process) read back via the device with handle "Errors".
+YottaDB uses the standard system utility find to obtain a list of subdirectories of /var/log, which are read back via the device with handle "Files" with any errors (for example, "Permission denied" messages for sub-directories that the find command cannot process) read back via the device with handle "Errors".

 +++++++++++++++++++++++++++++++
 PIPE Characteristics